mansis30/NazarBOT/README.md

-# NazarBOT v1.0 👁️ - The All-Seeing Eye
+# NazarBOT👁️ - The All-Seeing Eye

 NazarBOT is a sophisticated, modular OSINT reconnaissance tool designed for cybersecurity researchers and digital forensics enthusiasts.
 It automates the collection of digital footprints across the surface web, dark web, and developer ecosystems, providing a comprehensive analysis of a target's online presence.